HHMagnus/AzurePipelineTask-VariablesToEnvironmentFiles/README.md

 # Variables to .env files
-An Azure pipeline step to convert variables into separate .env files for multiple different containers
+An Azure pipeline task step to convert variables into separate .env files for multiple different containers by using predefined prefixes.

 ## Usage
 Specify a list of environment using multiple lines: